San Francisco DUI Attorney Robert Tayac

 .
 Those arrested for drunk driving who hold

-Individuals who hold positions of trust, such as police officers, fire fighters, scientists, teachers, commercial truck drivers and airiline pilots will also be presented with specific legal issues requiring special attention.
+Individuals who hold positions of trust, such as law enforcement officers, fire fighters, scientists, teachers, commercial truck drivers, airiline pilots and those who hold security clearances will also be presented with specific legal issues requiring special attention.

 Out of state drivers

-are presented with additional legal issues because the state which issued them a driver's license (home state) can be expected to initiate a case against their out of state driver's license which may carry DUI consequences in addition to those which may result from the California Department of Motor Vehicles DUI suspension case.
-Almost all states have entered into several agreements known as the Interstate Driver's License Compact (DLC), Non-Resident Violator Compact (NRVC), and Interstate Driver's License Agreement (DLA).
-Collectively, these compacts and agreements are intended to further a national policy that there should be only one driving record for every person who drives a motor vehicle in the United States.
+are presented with additional legal issues because the state which issued them a driver's license (home state) can be expected to initiate a case against their out of state driver's license which may carry additional consequences to those which may result from the California Department of Motor Vehicles suspension case.
+Almost all states have entered into several agreements to include the Interstate Driver's License Compact (DLC), Non-Resident Violator Compact (NRVC), and Interstate Driver's License Agreement (DLA).
+Collectively, these compacts and agreements are intended to further a national policy that there should be only one driving record for every person who drives or has ever driven a motor vehicle in the United States.
 The states which are members of these compacts share information through a computer database of information called the National Driver Register (NDR).
-This database contains information about drivers who have had their driving privilege suspended or revoked in a state other than the one which issued them a driver's license for a serious traffic violation such as driving under the influence (called driving while impaired and DWI in some states), reckless driving, or other driving offenses.
+This database contains information about drivers who have been convicted of minor traffic violations or had their driving privilege suspended or revoked in a state other than the one which issued them a driver's license for a serious traffic violation such as driving under the influence (called driving while impaired and DWI in some states), reckless driving, or other driving offenses.
 Once the home state is notified, the Interstate Driver's License Agreement requires a member state to post the out of state traffic conviction to their state's driver's license record and apply its own laws and consequences for the out of state conviction.

 DUI Stop, Investigation, Arrest and Prosecution